 How to Make Shrimp Fried Rice

-- Marinate shrimp – toss shrimp together with cornstarch, salt, and pepper.
-Rest for 10 minutes at room temperature.
+- Marinate shrimp in cornstarch, salt, and pepper for 10 minutes.

-- Heat the skillet – preheat over medium/high heat then add cooking oil and shrimp.
-Cook 1 minute per side.
-Transfer shrimp to a plate and reduce heat to medium.
+- Cook the shrimp – Heat the skillet over medium/high heat, add cooking oil, and cook the shrimp for 1 minute per side.
+Transfer the shrimp to a plate and reduce the heat to medium.

-- Add beaten eggs – pour eggs into the hot skillet and scramble with your spatula until no longer runny.
+- Add beaten eggs into the hot skillet and scramble with your spatula until no longer runny.
 Transfer to the same plate as the shrimp.

-- Wipe down the skillet with a paper towel then increase to medium/high heat, add oil and chives, and saute for 30 seconds.
+- Cook green onions – Wipe the skillet with a paper towel, then increase to medium/high heat, and saute the chives in a little oil for 30 seconds.

-- Add Sauces & Veggies – drizzle in Soy sauce and sesame oil to taste then stir in vegetables.
+- Add sauces & veggies – drizzle in Soy sauce and sesame oil to taste, and then stir in vegetables. *resist the urge to stir too often

-- Add cooked shrimp and eggs back to the pan and stir to combine and add more soy sauce to taste.
+- Add cooked shrimp and eggs back to the pan and stir to combine, and add more soy sauce to taste.
+Serve!

 Ingredients